 Having lived for 42 years as a straight woman, Matt Kiley knew that he was not living his authentic life.
 This is part memoir, but also an advisory book for those who are considering transitioning.

-Amanda Jetté Knox describes her family's experience when her child and spouse come out as transgender.
+Amanda Jetté Knox describes her family's experience when her child and spouse came out as transgender.
 When she found no positive examples for her family, Jetté Knox decided her own family would be it.

 Caroline "Tula" Cossey is a successful English model and an internationally known trans woman.
 In the 1980s she petitioned the European Court of Human Rights to be recognized as a woman in order to be legally be married in Britain.